dimikave/Analysis-of-the-Music-Stimuli-Effect-On-Head-Micromotion/README.md

 As of the completion of the project, it will probably be modified in case of more research in the field, but in any case it will not be maintained for now.

 ## Support - Contact
-This code for this paper is private.
+The code for this paper is private.
 If interested, reach out to me:
 - dimitris.kave@gmail.com